 That there exist disparities in all living species (including same species plants and animals grown or reared together) is a known fact.
 This then goes to mean that for each of your children, you may need different training and teaching methods in order for you to get them where you want.

 Just to throw in a bit of child developmental psychology.

 Lev Vygotsky talked about a stage of development called the Zone of Proximal Development commonly known as the ZPD.

-When in this zone, children need parents, for instance, to teach them what they do not know, kind of like providing them with scaffolding to help the build their world better.
+When in this zone, children need parents, for instance, to teach them what they do not know, kind of like providing them with scaffolding via supportive activities and spending time with them to help build their world better.

 So instead of comparing your child’s achievements to that of his or her siblings and peers, it might be better to provide him/her with the scaffolding necessary for his/her learning.